Vienna Game

 White develops the queen's knight instead of immediately committing to Nf3, White's most common second move.
 Black usually responds with either 2...Nf6 or 2...Nc6.
 The original idea behind the Vienna Game was to play a delayed King's Gambit with f4, but in modern play White often adopts a more approach, such as by playing 3.Bc4 or 3.g3.

 The opening became popular in the 19th century.
 A book reviewer wrote in the New York Times in 1888 that "... since Morphy only one new opening has been introduced, the 'Vienna'."
 Weaver W. Adams famously claimed that the Vienna Game led to a for White.
-Nick de Firmian concludes in the 15th edition of Modern Chess Openings, however, that the opening leads to with by both sides.
+However, Nick de Firmian concludes in the 15th edition of Modern Chess Openings that the opening leads to with by both sides.

 Analysis

 Black's most common response is 2...Nf6, which usually continues with 3.f4, 3.Bc4, 3.g3, or 3.Nf3.
 2...Nc6 is also quite common.
 The opening features many transpositional opportunities, such as to the King's Gambit.
 Some lines listed below are sometimes assigned to the Bishop's Opening, but to the Vienna Game by ECO.
 Some lines are reached without any dominant method, such as the Berlin-Vienna Hybrid Variation, commonly reached by all of 2.Nc3 Nf6 3.Bc4 Nc6 4.d3, 2.Nc3 Nc6 3.Bc4 Nf6 4.d3, and 2.Bc4 (the Bishop's Opening) Nf6 3.d3 Nc6 4.Nc3.

 Examined in this article are the following common variations: